SalomePlatform/shaper/src/SketchPlugin/doc/verticalDistFeature.rst

 Vertical distance constraint
 ============================

-Vertical Distance constraint fixes distance between two points along the vertical axis.
+Vertical Distance constraint fixes the distance between two points along the vertical axis.

 The constraint can be defined between two points such as point object, line or arc end point, center of circle or arc.

-To create Vertical Distance constraint in the active Sketch:
+To create a Vertical Distance constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Vertical Distance* item  or
 #. click **Vertical Distance** button in Sketch toolbar: